cheshirekow/cmake-tools-rtd/lint-implemented.rst

 macro languge that keyword can actually be held inside a variable.
 Thus the keyword might not actually be visible to cmake-lint (or humans).
-In general there is no reason to do this and it really hurts readability since different descriminator keywords yield essentially different commands.
+In general there is no reason to do this and it really hurts readability since different discriminator keywords yield essentially different commands.

 .. _C0201: